-As in the setting of Country M, disasters occur at the end of Periods 2, 4, and 5.
-Periods 3, 5, and 6 are the periods immediately following the disaster.
-Our results focus on those aspects that are qualitatively different from Country M. Comparing Cases 0 and 1 in Fig. 10a, the production levels in the immediate aftermath of a disaster in Case 1 are smaller than in Case 0.
-This is caused by the direct and indirect effects of disaster damage on physical production capital.
+0. This is caused by the direct and indirect effects of disaster damage on physical production capital.
 The direct impact is due to the reduction in capital as a factor of production.
 The indirect impact is due to a decrease in the demand for labor through a decrease in the marginal productivity of labor.
 This decrease in labor demand leads to a decrease in labor supply by households in anticipation of it and an increase in their learning time.
 The level of human capital is thus highest in Case 1, which has the highest disaster damage (Fig. 10d), while Case 0, with no disaster damage, has the lowest human capital level.
 As a flip side to this, the level of physical production capital is highest in Cases 0, followed by Cases 2, 3, and 1 in Period 8 (Fig. 10c).
-In Country F, the human capital gap in the final period is smallest in Case 1, as a human capital investment of households in the lower-humancapital class is encouraged (Fig.8).
-Reflecting this, the order of the smallest Gini coefficient of income is also roughly consistent with the order of the largest human capital levels (Fig.10b).
+In Country F, the human capital gap in the final period is smallest in Case 1, as a human capital investment of households in the lower-human-capital class is encouraged (Fig. 11).
+Reflecting this, the order of the smallest Gini coefficient of income is also roughly consistent with the order of the largest human capital levels (Fig. 10b).

 Such prominent behaviors regarding the human capital investment in the aftermath of a disaster in Case 1 are reflected also in the production path.
-While the production process shows a regular cycle in Cases 0, 2, and 3^4 , in Case 1, production increases in Period 7 more than in Period 6 (Fig.10a).
-This is because production declines in the
+While the production process shows a regular cycle in Cases 0, 2, and $3^4$ , in Case 1, production increases in Period 7 more than in Period 6 (Fig. 10a).
+This is because production declines in the immediate aftermath of a disaster (Periods 5 and 6) but the reconstruction demand is generated after Period 7 when productive capital is beginning to be restored.

-$^{^4}$ While there are nonlinear factors in this model that often lead to business cycles, oscillations could also be caused simply by discretization of the time horizon.
+$^4$ While there are nonlinear factors in this model that often lead to business cycles, oscillations could also be caused simply by discretization of the time horizon.
 Since such a possibility cannot be ruled out, we do not discuss business cycle issues here and limit our focus to the fact that in Case 1, production in Period 7 is higher than in Period 6 due to the lagged reconstruction demand.
-In contrast, Cases 2 and 3 present immediate aftermath of a disaster (Periods 5 and 6) but the reconstruction demand is generated after Period 7 when productive capital is beginning to be restored.
+In contrast, Cases 2 and 3 present the same cycle as Case 0 in Period 7 because of the decreased reconstruction demand due to the reduced damage.